Calming Strategies for the Classroom

 Even if your school has done away with cursive, having students sit down and write by hand for a few minutes every day can have impressive benefits.

 The act of writing by hand has been shown to do several things for the learning process.
 It improves working memory — a fantastic plus for the pre-lesson environment.
 Taking notes by hand uses more processing power and can be especially helpful for retention.
-Practicing the skills needed for effective writing and note-taking can be beneficial for students’ learning while focusing them in on one task.
+Practicing the skills needed for effective writing and note-taking can be beneficial for students’ learning while focusing them on one task.

 Aside from writing by hand, the act of writing, in general, can be beneficial.
 Asking your students to write expressively about their lives can lead to several mental and physical health benefits.
 Multiple studies have shown positive results associated with writing, such as less frequent doctor’s visits, lower blood pressure and increased liver functioning.
 Expressive writing can also improve mood and reduce depressive symptoms.
 It often works by allowing the writer an outlet to discuss problems in their lives that they might otherwise not feel comfortable discussing.
 Kids who have trouble expressing their emotions may find significant benefit here.